jrburke/mvclib-template/README.md

 used in Node in source form.
 So the project could be published to npm.

 Here are some more benefits, specifically to address some concerns that
-@wycats brought up in the above-mentioned podcast, and to see how it could also relate to other MVC-type libraries, like Backbone.
+@wycats brought up in the above-mentioned podcast, and how it could also relate to other MVC-type libraries, like Backbone.

 ### Fine-grained use